High Income Crops for the Small or Backyard Grower

 So what’s often missing when considering high income crops is an evaluation of your environment.
 In other words you must evaluate your market and your methods as well as the potential profitability of the crop.
 What works for me may not work for thee, depending on these conditions.

-So with all that as foreword, here are the high income crops that seem worth a spot on the list.
+So with all that as foreword, here are the other high income crops that seem worth a spot on the list.

 My most profitable high income crop - Garlic